On This Page

 • Format Variations: Handling different formats within document categories

-• Domain Knowledge Integration: Incorporating specialized knowledge
+• Domain Knowledge Integration: Incorporating specialized knowledge into processing logic

 • Non-Standard Documents: Processing unusual or non-conforming documents